Need to know

 What if I don't have the right ID with me?

 We don't tend to travel the world with our birth certificates or our latest utility bills in our suitcases, so proving your identity can be tricky.
 The

 Australian mission to the country you're in will advise you exactly what's required, but in most cases you'll need your birth certificate or citizenship

-certificate as primary ID, and several more items (usually at least one with your photo and one with your current address) as secondary ID.
+certificate as primary ID, and several more items (with your photo and your current address) as secondary ID.